logo

 Boise State University

 Boise State University (BSU) offers a Master of Arts (MA) in Counseling degree with two CACREP-accredited concentrations in either Addiction Counseling or School Counseling.
-Both concentrations of the degree take three years to complete and are comprised of 60 credits.
+Both concentrations of the degree take three years to complete and comprise 60 credits.
 The MA in Addiction Counseling teaches students the screening, assessment, counseling, and referral skills needed to work with clients from diverse backgrounds in relation to substance abuse, chemical dependency, and addictive behaviors.
-Examples of required courses include Foundations of Addiction Counseling; Diagnosis, Assessment and Treatment Planning; and Addiction and the Family System.
+Examples of required courses include Foundations of Addiction Counseling; Diagnosis, Assessment, and Treatment Planning; and Addiction and the Family System.
 Students must complete at least 700 hours of supervised internship, although students who complete 1,000 hours of supervised internship will meet the state academic requirements to become Licensed Professional Counselors (LPCs) upon completion of the program.
 The degree also meets state educational requirements for the Advanced Certified Alcohol and Drug Counseling (ACADC) credential.
 The MA in School Counseling teaches the skills necessary to work as a school counselor in elementary, middle, and secondary school settings and meets state requirements for licensure upon completion.
 Students also learn to develop and implement guidance programs and complete 700 hours of supervised internship.
-Boise State also offers a CACREP-accredited Doctor of Philosophy (PhD) in Counselor Education and Supervision for students with a master’s degree in counseling.
+BSU also offers a Doctor of Philosophy (PhD) in Counselor Education and Supervision for students with a master’s degree in counseling.

 Northwest Nazarene University